UMBC-Data-Science/Welcome/README.md

 ## Basic Statistics

-we will review some advanced statistical notions in the courses if the instructors feel it is necessary but we assume that you have solid understanding of the basic notions of statistics.
-I you feel you need a refresher please check the following resources:
+We will review some advanced statistical notions in the courses if the instructors feel it is necessary but we assume that you have solid understanding of the basic notions of statistics.
+If you feel you need a refresher please check the following resources:

 - [A very good textbook on Statistics with Python](http://greenteapress.com/thinkstats2/thinkstats2.pdf)